Latest Known Trail Conditions NPTrail

 time.
 Trail is relatively dry at this time."

-The section from Rock Lake to Silver Lake lean-to (3.0 miles) has a trail steward, Cheryl Hanes, back for a second season.
+The section from Rock Lake to Silver Lake lean-to (3.0 miles) has a trail steward, Cheryl Hanes.
 The last report from her is, "There is some blowdown still on the trail from Rock Lake to Silver Lake at this time but otherwise this section is in good condition."

 However, just a warning.
 Just beyond Rock Lake (at 5.6 miles from the Upper Benson trailhead) there is a crossing of the West Branch of the Sacandaga River.
 Normally, you can cross on dry stepping-stones.
 There are no bridges to get across here.
 But, as the picture to the right can attest to, this crossing can be quite challenging and dangerous during high water.